Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 3. Louis Vuitton vs. Louis Vuiton Dak

-A. Trademark infringement is governed as per the Trademarks Act of 1999 under the IP Authority of India.
+A. TM Infringement is governed by the Trademarks Act of 1999 under the IP Authority of India.

 A. Yes, but you must be a registered trademark owner with substantial evidence(s) of Infringement.